In Vitro Maturation (IVM)

 - Oocyte collection is performed under ultrasound guidance with a specially designed needle, and the entire procedure takes up to 30 to 40 minutes.

 - The immature oocytes are cultured in maturation mediums for 24 to 48 hours.

 - The matured oocytes are fertilized using the ICSI technique.

 - Embryo transfer is usually performed 2 to 5 days after the immature oocyte collection.
 After egg retrieval and embryo transfer, medication treatment for endometrium support and implantation enhancement is required.

 The success of this pioneering treatment depends mainly on the number of ovarian follicles and the number of immature oocytes retrieved.
 The success rate of this procedure can reach 35% - 40%, which is lower than that of conventional IVF.

 IVM versus Cryopreservation for Cancer Patients

-An increasing number of women is being diagnosed with invasive cancer over the past few years.
-Until recently these women had few options in terms of preserving their fertility potential for the future.
+An increasing number of women have been diagnosed with invasive cancer over the past few years.
+Until recently, these women had few options in terms of preserving their fertility potential for the future.
 The most common alternative suggested in these women is cryopreservation of their embryos, which are produced in a conventional IVF cycle.

-- Many women of reproductive age, about to start chemo/radio therapy may not have the time to undergo assisted reproductive technologies before starting treatment.
+- Many women of reproductive age about to start chemo/radiotherapy may not have the time to undergo assisted reproductive technologies before starting treatment.

 - Many women are diagnosed with cancer and do not have partners to fertilize eggs and create embryos for fertilization.